jeromelachaud/freelancer-theme/README.md

 Jekyll theme based on [Freelancer bootstrap theme ](http://startbootstrap.com/templates/freelancer/)

+After [downloading](https://github.com/jeromelachaud/freelancer-theme/archive/master.zip), use the normal process of serving a jekyll site.
+Navigate to the directory in terminal and type `jekyll build` followed by `jekyll serve`

 ## How to use
 1. Place a image in `/img/portoflio/`
-2. Construction a post to display your project.
+2. Create posts to display your projects.
 Use the follow as an example:
 ```txt
 ---
 layout: default